Jump To Section:

 The four factors seem ambiguous because they are meant be guidelines and not firm restrictions.
 The determination of fair use vs. copyright infringement is often made on a case-by-case basis.
 Often, questions help the four factors make more sense:

-Or is it a creative or artistic work, like a novel or an artwork?
-Less Fair.
+The nature of the copyrighted work.
+Is this work factual and published, like a journal article (More Fair)?
+Or is it a creative or artistic work, like a novel or an artwork (Less Fair)?

-Or will a large portion, all of it, or the most important part of large work be used?
-Less Fair.
+The amount and substantiality used.
+Will only a small portion be used (More Fair)?
+Or will a large portion, all of it, or the most important part of large work be used (Less Fair)?

-Or will using the work stop others from purchasing the entire work or make the important parts available to many for free?
-Less Fair.
+The effect of the use upon the potential market for or value of the copyrighted work.
+Will this not reduce sales or make the work more widely available than it already is (More Fair)?
+Or will using the work stop others from purchasing the entire work or make the important parts available to many for free (Less Fair)?

 Intellectual Property in the University community